Savanamed/pycaprio/docs/api/documents.md

 ## The Document object

-Pycaprio uses the `Document` object to model INCEpTION's documents, and has these properties:
+Pycaprio uses the `Document` object to model INCEpTION's documents, and has the following properties:

 * `project_id`: Id of the project in which the document is located.
 * `document_id`: Id of the document